interlockledger/HiringTest/README.md

 # HiringTest
-A project template for testing dev applicants
+A project template for testing dev/interns applicants

 ## How to Build